Shazada-7/Real-Estate-Leads-Website/README.md

 ---

 ## 🛠️ Tech Stack
-- HTML5 / CSS3 / JavaScript *(or whatever you used)*
+- HTML5 / CSS3 / Tailwind *(or whatever you used)*
-- Responsive Design
+- Responsive & Attractive Design
 - Hosted via GitHub Pages *(or Netlify)*

 ---